mattrussi/gitlab-com-runbooks/docs/ops-gitlab-net/gitaly-restore.md

 ## Procedure

 1. If you haven't already, set your `kubectl` context to the `ops-central` GKE cluster and connect to it: `glsh kube use-cluster ops-central`
-1. Scale down the Gitaly StatefulSet: `kubectl scale statefulsets ops-gitlab-gitaly --replicas=0 --namespace gitlab`
+2. Check that the existing Gitaly PV has a `ReclaimPolicy` of `Retain`: `kubectl get pv <name-of-pvc> --namespace gitlab`
-1. Delete the Gitaly PVC: `kubectl delete pvc repo-data-ops-gitlab-gitaly-0 --namespace gitlab`.
+3. Scale down the Gitaly StatefulSet: `kubectl scale statefulsets ops-gitlab-gitaly --replicas=0 --namespace gitlab`
-     - As long as the `ReclaimPolicy` of the PV is `Retain`, no data will be lost by doing this.
-You can double check by running `kubectl get pv <name-of-pv> --namespace gitlab`
+4. Delete the Gitaly PVC: `kubectl delete pvc repo-data-ops-gitlab-gitaly-0 --namespace gitlab`.
      - After this the status of the PV should be `Released`.
-1. Run the restore plan.
-You can do this via the GCP console or using `gcloud` (note that the `gcloud` interface is on the beta provider)
+5. Run the restore plan.
+You can do this via the GCP console or using `gcloud` (note that the `gcloud` interface is under the beta component)
      - **In the GCP console**:
        - Click on the **Set up a restore** button next to the latest backup on the [backups page](https://console.cloud.google.com/kubernetes/backups/locations/us-west1/backupPlans/ops-gitaly-backup-plan/backups?project=gitlab-ops)
        - In the form: